wiseman-timelord/DownLord/README.md

 ## Requirements
 - Python 2.6-3.11
-- Internet connection & Url to download
+- Internet connection
+- URL linked to file

 ## Usage
 1. Clone the repository or download the script.